easy-as-python/repo-man/README.md

 # repo-man

-Manage repositories of different flavors.
+Manage repositories of a variety of different types.
 Read [the full documentation](https://repo-man.readthedocs.org) to learn more.

 ## Installation